Big B's Backyard

 1. The Heat-Off

-Before you touch a sponge, run your grill on high for 20 minutes.
-This will carbonize the soft grease, making it much easier to scrape off.
-Let it cool until it’s just warm to the touch before proceeding.
+Before you start scrubbing, run your grill on high for 20 minutes.
+This will turn the soft grease into carbon.
+That makes it much easier to scrape off.
+Let it cool until it’s just warm before you move on.

 2. Disassemble

-Remove everything that isn’t bolted down: grates, flavorizer bars, heat deflectors, and the grease tray.
-Soak these in a large tub of hot, soapy water.
+Take out everything that isn’t bolted down.
+That means grates, bars, and the grease tray.
+Soak these in a big tub of hot soapy water.

 3. The Scraping Phase

-Use your putty knife to scrape the interior walls of the firebox.
-You aren’t looking for a mirror finish—you just want to remove the “alligator skin” (the peeling layers of carbonized grease).
-Push all the debris toward the bottom of the grill.
+Use your putty knife to scrape the inside walls of the grill.
+You aren’t looking for a mirror finish.
+You just want to remove the peeling layers of old grease.
+Push all that junk toward the bottom.

 4. Vacuum the Floor

-Use a shop vac to suck out all the loose carbon, ash, and scrapings from the bottom of the firebox.
-This is the most effective way to prevent future grease fires.
+Use a shop vac to suck out all the loose carbon and ash from the bottom.
+This is the best way to prevent a grease fire.

 5. Clear the Burners

-If you use a gas grill, inspect the burner tubes.
-Use a small wire brush to clean the port holes.
-If they are clogged, the gas can’t flow evenly, resulting in poor heat management.
+If you use a gas grill, look at the burner tubes.
+Use a small wire brush to clean the holes.
+If they are clogged, the gas can’t flow right.
+That means poor heat control.

-Scrub your soaked grates and bars, dry them thoroughly, and put the grill back together.
-Crucial: Once reassembled, coat the grates in a thin layer of high-smoke-point oil and run the grill on medium for 15 minutes.
-This “seasons” the metal, protecting it from rust until your next cook.
+Scrub your soaked grates.
+Dry them well and put the grill back together.
+Crucial: Once it’s back together, coat the grates in a thin layer of oil.
+Run the grill on medium for 15 minutes.
+This seasons the metal and protects it from rust until your next cook.

-A clean grill responds better to your adjustments, lasts longer, and most importantly, ensures that the only thing your guests taste is the smoke and the meat.
+A clean grill works better.
+It lasts longer.
+Most importantly, it makes sure your guests only taste the smoke and the meat.